greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/kerberos.html.md

 You can configure Greenplum Database to use Kerberos to run user-defined Java functions.

-1. Ensure that Kerberos is installed and configured on the Greenplum Database master.
-See [Installing the Kerberos Client on the Master Host](#topic6).
+1. Ensure that Kerberos is installed and configured on the Greenplum Database coordinator.
+See [Installing the Kerberos Client on the Coordinator Host](#topic6).

 2. Create the file .java.login.config in the folder `/home/gpadmin` and add the following text to the file: